Monash-FIT3170/AI_Travel_Plan/README.md

 - [OPTIONAL] Docker
 # How to Run the App in Dev Environment (Method 1)
 This section will outline how to run the application.
-It contains the steps for installing dependencies, adding environment variables, <**Other stuff?**> and running the application.
+It contains the steps for installing dependencies, adding environment variables, and running the application.
 ## Installing Dependencies
 First, clone the repository onto your machine.
 Basic understanding of the terminal would be helpful, but not required.